awanish285/awanish285.github.io/README.md

 #Hyper Text:
 HyperText simply means "Text within Text."
 A text has a link within it, is a hypertext.
 Whenever you click on a link which brings you to a new webpage, you have clicked on a hypertext.
-HyperText is a way to link two or more web pages (HTML documents) with each othe
+HyperText is a way to link two or more web pages (HTML documents) with each other

+#Markup language:
+A markup language is a computer language that is used to apply layout and formatting conventions to a text document.
+Markup language makes text more interactive and dynamic.
+It can turn text into images, tables, links, etc.